Near horizon aspects (and beyond) of acceleration radiation of an atom falling into a large class of static spherically symmetric black hole geometries: GHS black hole and the HBAR entropy

 where in case of the rate of change, we have replaced $\rho_{n,n}$ by the steady state solution $\rho_{n,n}^{\mathcal{S}}$.
 Using the form of $\rho_{n,n}^{\mathcal{S}}$ from eq.(s)(\ref{1.51},\ref{1.52}), we obtain the analytical form of $S_\rho$ as follows

 where $\bar{n}_\nu$ is the flux due to photons generated from two-level atoms falling in the event horizon of the black hole.
 The total loss of energy due to emitted photons is given as $\hbar\sum\limits_\nu \dot{\bar{n}}_\nu\nu=\dot{m}_pc^2$.
 If $M$ is the mass of the black hole, then the rate of change of mass can be expressed as $\dot{M}=\dot{m}_p+\dot{m}_{atom}$.
+Here, $\dot{m}_p$ is the rate of change of the rest mass of the black hole due to emitting photons\cite{Fulling2}.
 The rate of change of area of the black hole due to the emitted photons can be expressed as follows

 This result can be interpreted in the following way.
 Before entering the event horizon (before contributing to the mass of the black hole) the atom emits radiation.
-The HBAR entropy associated with the atom and with the mass of the photon can therefore be separated in time.
+Hence, the black hole entropy associated with HBAR radiation from an atom and that associated with an atom can be separated in time.
 Hence, we can say that when no atoms are falling in the black hole, $A_p$ can be considered to be equal to the area of the entire black hole.
 The final form of $\dot{S}_\rho$ in terms of $A_p$ can be written as follows